reuk/wayverb/docs_source/theory.md

 Wave propagation in a medium causes energy to be transported through that medium.
 This energy flow can be measured in terms of the energy transported per second through an area of 1m² (W/m²), and is called *sound intensity*, $I$
-[vorlander_auralization:_2007 p.
+[@vorlander_auralization:_2007 p.
 19]:

 $$\vec{I} = \overline{p \vec{v}}$$ {#eq:}

-Note that the overbar notation signifies time-averaging.
+Note that the overline notation signifies time-averaging.
 The sound intensity can also be given in terms of the *intensity level*, $L_I$
 [@vorlander_auralization:_2007 p.
 20]: